Floorp-Projects/Floorp/browser/components/urlbar/docs/firefox-suggest-telemetry.rst

 :request_id:
   A request identifier for each API request to Merino.
 This is only included for suggestions provided by Merino.
-:source:
-  The source of the suggestion, either "remote-settings" or "merino".

 Changelog
   Firefox 101.0